Poolitzer/poolitzer.github.io/_pages/starting.md

 ## Get a login token

 In order to post on Telegraph, you need an access_token so it knows who is posting.
-DreamGraph provides you an quite easy way to login.
-Just call * in the beginning of your code.
-It will create an account the first time you run it and log you in after you run it again.
+DreamGraph provides you quite an easy way to login.
+Just call start() in the beginning of your code.
+It will create an account the first time you run it and log you back in when you restart your skript.

 ```
 from dreamgraph import start